Rep2/in2iOSPlayground/Chapter 2: Swift.md

 If you are not familiar with [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) it would be best to learn the basics before starting this tutorial.
 Read thru first two wiki chapters.
 Then take a look at first two chapters of this [tutorial](http://www.raywenderlich.com/81952/intro-object-oriented-design-swift-part-1) which we will later complete.

 We will heavily use [The Swift Programming Language](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/index.html#//apple_ref/doc/uid/TP40014097-CH3-ID0) book.
-Feel free to read it as you see fit just be sure too look at questions after each chapter.
+Feel free to read it as you see fit just be sure to look at questions after each chapter.

 Start with reading [About Swift](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/index.html#//apple_ref/doc/uid/TP40014097-CH3-ID0) page.